 All of the Good Sense Movement Freed-Up resources lend themselves to being used very effectively within a small group setting.
 Being DVD driven, they only require that a member of the group act as the facilitator.
 A Facilitator Guide is provided as a free download for each resource.
 Additionally, our newest resource, the FreedUp app, has small group sessions built in!

 Within the stewardship ministry itself, because serving opportunities are generally done “solo” (e.g. budget coaching), small groups are particularly vital to the ministry.
 The ministry presents an opportunity to create several types of small groups:

 - Experienced coaches who would otherwise be unconnected

 - Course attendees who want deeper study about specific money topics

 - People who choose to engage in the coaching process in a group setting rather than one-on-one

-A Good Sense Movement budget coach must be a member of the church who models the principles of good stewardship and has completed the Good Sense Movement Freed-Up Coaches training.
+A Good Sense Movement budget coach must be a member of the church who models the principles of good stewardship and has completed the Good Sense Movement Freed-Up Coaches training (new online version coming soon!).
 A Good Sense Movement budget coach does not have to be a financial professional.
 (The expertise of financial professionals who wish to be a budget coach is welcomed, but they may not benefit financially in any way by virtue of their involvement in the ministry.)